 The trading market for our Class A common stock depends in part on the research and reports that securities or industry analysts publish about us or our business, our market and our competitors.
 We do not have any control over these analysts or their expectations regarding our performance on a quarterly or annual basis.
 If one or more of the analysts who cover us downgrade our shares or change their opinion of our shares, our share price would likely decline.
+If we fail to meet one or more of these analysts' published expectations regarding our performance on a quarterly basis, our share price or trading volume could decline.
 If one or more of these analysts cease coverage of our company or fail to regularly publish reports on us, we could lose visibility in the financial markets, which could cause our share price or trading volume to decline.